liburngoding/Web-Desa-Sungai-Belidak-2022/README.md

 </p>

 ## About Laravel
-How to migrate and run :
+How to migrate and run this :
 - fill .env file to your database settings
 - delete $categories = Category::all(); in routes/web.php
 - delete ['categories' => $categories] in routes/web.php